 Mastitis is a condition where your breast becomes inflamed and sore.
 This is usually seen when you’re breastfeeding and may develop when a milk duct gets blocked.
 According to experts, milk might then leak into tissues nearby and cause inflammation.
 It can also occur due to an infection.
 Bacteria known as Staphylococcus aureus which is normally found on your skin can enter through a crack in the skin, leading to infection and inflammation.
 Symptoms of mastitis can include itching, discharge from your nipple that might contain blood, redness, pain, and swelling.
 You could also get a temperature, the chills, or feel tired.

 What to do: Do check in with your doctor if you have this condition as inflammation may lead to an abscess in your breast.
-Your doctor may prescribe antibiotics to deal with the infection.
-They may also drain out any pus that has collected with a needle.
-Meanwhile, here are some things that you can do to take care of yourself:
+Your doctor may prescribe antibiotics to deal with the

 - If you’re breastfeeding continue to do so and make sure your baby is latching on properly.